Table of contents

 For more information on the accuracy of these statistics, comparing different data sources, and the difference between provisional and final figures, please see the International migration methodology.Back to table of contents

-International Passenger Survey (IPS) Tablet project
+International Passenger Survey (IPS) development

 Future development plans

 In relation to migration statistics, the International Passenger Survey (IPS) was designed for measuring total migration flows into and out of the UK in addition to some characteristics.
-However, the growing need for more information on the effect of international migration on the economy, labour market, services, housing and other themes in the UK cannot be fully met by the IPS.
+However, the growing need for more information on the impact of international migration on the economy, labour market, services, housing and other themes in the UK cannot be fully met by the IPS.

 All sources of international migration statistics are valuable in their own right and provide us with an understanding of the flows of international migrants, as well as the numbers of international migrants in the household population.
 For information about the variations between different sources of migration data, please refer to the note on the comparability of migration sources, which summarises the main differences between sources of international migration statistics and provides links to further information.

 It is important to recognise the differences between the UK and other countries in the way in which long-term immigration is defined and measured.